Destinations Greece The Cyclades Mykonos

 Must orderthe long lunch platter + stay for the sundown DJ set

-On the headland between Paraga beach and Kavos lagoon — the Soho House Group-aligned beach club that's now the music-led alternative to Nammos.
-Mediterranean-pan-Asian kitchen, a long lunch platform, and a DJ programme (international names) that builds into a sunset set on the headland.
+On the headland between Paraga beach and Kavos lagoon — Soho House-owned since 2018, and now the music-led alternative to Nammos.
+A Mediterranean kitchen, a long lunch platform, and a DJ programme (international names) that builds into a sunset set on the headland.
 Books out 2 weeks in August.
 The right pick for travellers who came for the scene-not-the-status.

 Principote